-- Hiatal hernia (where part of your stomach protrudes into your chest through an opening at the diaphragm, which results in reduced pressure of the lower oesophageal sphincter)
+Where part of your stomach protrudes into your chest through an opening at the diaphragm, which results in reduced pressure of the lower oesophageal sphincter.

-- Scleroderma (an autoimmune disease which results in ineffective peristalsis of the oesophagus, therefore inability of the oesophagus to clear the acid content back flowed from the stomach)
+An autoimmune disease which results in ineffective peristalsis of the oesophagus, therefore inability of the oesophagus to clear the acid content back flowed from the stomach.

-- Gastroparesis (the inability of the stomach to empty properly)
+The inability of the stomach to empty properly.